Exploring challenging topics to solve some of the world’s biggest food issues

 As cell-based meat, poultry, and seafood products get closer to commercialization, creating consensus around a single common or usual name is becoming increasingly important to meet FDA and USDA labeling regulations.
 Consistent use of a single term by industry, advocates, and regulators would also help orient consumers to what will likely be a transformational food technology.
 In this presentation, we will discuss the findings of our recent study conducted with more than 3000 US adults, designed to test consumer perceptions of seven common or usual names and three controls, using images of realistic packages of three types of seafood that a consumer might encounter in a supermarket.

-Dr. William K. Hallman is Professor and Chair of the Department of Human Ecology at Rutgers University, and a Distinguished Research Fellow at the Annenberg Public Policy Center of the University of Pennsylvania
+Dr. William K. Hallman, Professor and Chair of the Department of Human Ecology at Rutgers University, and a Distinguished Research Fellow at the Annenberg Public Policy Center of the University of Pennsylvania.

 Science and Technology

 By the year 2050, two thirds of the population will live in mega cities.
 Today’s cities are being engineered to be more sustainable, safer, and socially responsible, in pursuit of the promise of resiliency.
 Learn about the impacts of key decisions, and how to be a part of building the future.